Signing for approval

 • Prevents the signer from denying their approval (non-repudiation).

-This document explains how Taurus-PROTECT utilizes digital signatures for approvals, how those signatures are used to confirm authenticity, and the management of these keys.
-Later, you'll also learn how to programmatically sign a request using standard tools and libraries.
+This document explains how Taurus-PROTECT utilizes digital signatures for approvals, how those signatures are used to confirm authenticity, and how to create and manage signature keys.
+It also contains examples on how to programmatically sign a request.

 πŸ”